-For the fiscal year ended December 31, 2015, we paid an aggregate of approximately US\$1.9 million in cash to our executive officers, and we paid approximately US\$12,000 in cash compensation to two non-executive directors.
-In addition, we paid approximately US\$94,000 in pension, housing funds, transportation subsidies and commercial insurance to our executive officers, and we did not set aside or accrued any amount to provide such benefits to our non-executive directors.
+For the fiscal year ended December 31, 2016, we paid an aggregate of approximately US\$1.9 million in cash to our executive officers, and we paid approximately US\$12,000 in cash compensation to two non-executive directors.
+In addition, we paid approximately US\$0.2 million in pension, housing funds, transportation subsidies and commercial insurance to our executive officers, and we did not set aside or accrued any amount to provide such benefits to our non-executive directors.
 For share incentive grants to our officers and directors under our share incentive plan, see "-Share Incentive Plans."
+For restricted share grants outside the share incentive plan, see "-Share Incentive Plans."